509dave16/tic-tac-toe-engine/README.md

 //CommonJS
 const createEngine = require('tic-tac-toe-engine');

-const api = createEngine();//Can optionally pass a Redux Enhancer that will be used when creating the Redux Store const { store, actions } = api;
+const api = createEngine("<firebase url here>");//Can optionally pass a Redux Enhancer as the second argument which will be used when creating the Redux Store const { store, actions } = api;
 ```
 For an example of how the 'api' is used in an application, please take a look at this [repo](https://github.com/509dave16/sam-tic-tac-toe "SAM Tic Tac Toe")